Virginia Employment Law Update - Getting Your Company Compliant for 2025

 (3) do not offer a qualifying retirement account option.

-If the above applies, employees are automatically enrolled in RetirePath Virginia, triggering withholdings (if the employer registered as required and the employee does not opt out within 30 days).
-If an employee does not want to participate, they must opt-out.
+If the above applies, employees of registered employers are automatically enrolled in RetirePath Virginia, triggering withholdings (if the employee does not opt out within 30 days).
+If an employee does not want to participate, they must opt out.
 For covered employers, employer registration was required as of February 2024.
 If a covered employer fails to register, they could face civil penalties of up to $200 per employee.
 Even if an employer is not required to register, eligible employees may be allowed to open a RetirePath account.

-• Action item: Employer need to review the RetirePath VA website (or connect with a RetirePath VA representative) to determine coverage.
+• Action item: Employers need to review the RetirePath VA website (or connect with a RetirePath VA representative) to determine coverage.

 6. Beneficial Ownership Information Report (“BOIR”)